 The Center for Career Development provides undergraduate and graduate students with advice and resources to explore all aspects of their career development for the following academic programs.

 Undergraduates choose from more than 50 areas of study leading to Bachelor degrees.
-Majors include: American Studies, Art History, Art Studio, Asian Studies, Biology, Chemistry, Communications, Dance & Theater, Economics, Finance, Management, English, French, History, International Studies, Mathematics, Computer Science, Music, Philosophy, Physics, Political Science, Psychology, Sociology, Spanish, World Religions.
+Majors include: Accounting, Academic Writing, African Studies, American Studies, Art History, Art Studio, Asian Studies, Biochemistry, Biology, Chemistry, Classics, Communication Studies, Creative and Professional Writing, Dance & Theater, Digital Media Production, Economics, Finance and Management, Education, English, Environmental Studies, Film Studies, French, German, Health Sciences, History, Holocaust and Genocide Studies, International Studies, Irish Studies, Italian, Library Information Studies, Marketing, Mathematics and Computer Science, Museum Studies, Music, Philosophy, Physics, Political Science and Legal Studies, Pre-Med/Pre-Dental Studies, Psychology, Social Justice, Sociology and Anthropology, Spanish and Latin American Studies, Sport Studies, Womens Studies, World Religions.

 The School of Education offers 14 bachelor’s degree programs, 32 master’s degree programs and a Doctorate in Educational Leadership.

-The School of Graduate and Professional Studies offers Master of Science degrees in International Management, Organizational Management and Human Resources Development, Management Communications, Leadership and Strategic Management, Sports Business Management, as well as Master of Arts degree in Writing.
+The School of Graduate and Professional Studies offers Master of Science degrees in International Management, Human Resource Management and Organizational Effectiveness, Business Leadership, Finance, Management Communication Management, Sport Business Management, as well as Master of Arts degree in Writing.

 Alumni with varying experiences are also provided with CCD services and access to job opportunities.
 By posting positions with the CCD your reach will extend to the audience that is qualified for your internship, entry-level and/or experienced positions.